 The National Forum on Research Integrity has its origins in the publication of the National Policy Statement on Ensuring Research Integrity in Ireland.
 It was established in June 2015 with representation from research performing organisations, research funders and other stakeholders to ensure continual development and adoption of good practice towards a strengthened approach to ensuring research integrity in Ireland.
 The Forum is coordinated by the Technological Higher Education Association and the Irish Universities Association and is chaired by Professor Anita Maguire, Vice President for Research & Innovation at University College Cork (UCC).
 The Deputy Chair is Dr. Jennifer Brennan from the Technological Higher Education Association.
-The membership of the Forum includes representatives from the Institutes of Technology.
+The membership of the Forum includes representatives from the Universities, Institutes of Technology and TU Dublin.

 Key responsibilities of the National Forum: